glitchwizard/CalculatorWithFormsLesson/README.md

 # _Calculator_

-#### This is Quinn's calculator that i made with the help of Epicodus!
-August 28nd 2018
+#### This is Quinn and Charley's calculator that we made with the help of Epicodus!
+Sept 12th 2018

-#### By Quinn Miller
+#### By Quinn Miller and Charley McGowan

 ## Description

-This is a calculator i made to test out java script.
+This is a calculator made to test out java script.

 ## Setup/Installation Requirements